 MONITORING AND ITS PURPOSES

-Monitoring can be done in a case-specific manner to address questions and uncertainties related to level of risk identified in a risk assessment.
+Monitoring can be done in a case-specific manner to address questions and uncertainties related to the level of risk identified in a risk assessment.
 When recommended in step 5 of the Roadmap, the case-specific monitoring reflects the considerations in the earlier steps of the risk assessment and the considerations on uncertainty with regard to the overall risk of the LMO.

 The implementation of case-specific monitoring in conjunction with an approved release may provide observational data about specific effects of the LMO on relevant components of the ecosystem.